Our Top 12 NICU Survival Tips with Twins

 Up to 50% of twins are born prematurely and have to spend some time in a Neonatal Intensive Care Unit (NICU) or a Special Care Baby Unit (SCBU) if they need just a little bit of help.

-Here are our top 12 tips to help parents get through this tough time.
+Here are our top 12 tips to help new twin parents get through this tough time.

 1. Set up a support network

 Before you have the babies set up a support network of people who will help out when your babies are born.

 If you have older children, organise who will look after them, who will supply you with frozen meals, who can help with chores and with hospital lifts if needed.

 Don’t be shy to ask for help.
 People want to support you and appreciate being told how.

 Even if your multiple pregnancy is going smoothly without any complications it’s still a good idea to prepare in case of early arrivals.
 You could set up a network yourself or ask a good friend or parents to organise one for you.